tsgates/arch-wiki-markdown/wiki/Sup.md

 5. Add sources for your mail, including:
     1.  mbox files
     2.  maildir directories

-    3.  remote mbox files over SSH
+Support for remote sources (POP3, IMAP, IMAPS, and mbox+ssh) was removed in the 0.12 release.

-    4. IMAP servers
+Sup is for the most part only an MUA (mail user agent) and cannot handle downloading mail on its own.
+You can use tools like offlineimap, fetchmail, and rsync to transfer email to the local system mbox or maildir folders.

-After this is done, sup-config will execute the sup-sync command to import mail into your mailbox.
+The sup wiki has an example for configuring a gmail+imap source using offlineimap.
+The Mutt#POP3 subsection shows some additional mail transfer methods.

-If you use POP3 or another mail service (not IMAP) and you do not have any external programs installed to handle mail retrieval, use a guide such as the one on the Mutt#POP3 wiki page, then select the mbox or maildir delivery option when configuring Sup.
-Sup is for the most part only an MUA (mail user agent) and, with the exception of IMAP, cannot handle downloading mail on its own.
+After the email sources have been added, sup-config will execute the sup-sync command to import mail into your mailbox.

 Using Sup
 ---------

-Execute the sup or sup-mail command to start the Sup mail client.
+Execute the sup command to start the Sup mail client.
 The program should show the messages imported by sup-config.

 The most important key for new users to remember is the "?" key.
 This will display a full list of keyboard commands at any point, reminding